juunie-roh/juun/README.md

 # Juun

-A modern [Next.js](https://nextjs.org) monorepo template powered by Turborepo with a complete UI system, state management, and developer tooling.
+A modern [Next.js](https://nextjs.org) monorepo application powered by Turborepo with a complete UI system, state management, and developer tooling.

 ## 📋 Project Overview